mdbootstrap/bootstrap-hover-dropdown/README.md

 ## Contributions

 Thanks to all of you who have contributed to this project, whether by code or by filing an issue to help improve it.
-But of course, especially the [ones that contribute code](bootstrap-hover-dropdown/graphs/contributors) =)
+But of course, especially the [ones that contribute code](https://github.com/CWSpear/bootstrap-hover-dropdown/graphs/contributors) =)

 A special thanks to [Mattia Larentis](https://github.com/nostalgiaz).
 He isn't in the contributor list, but he helped me with the idea for the data-attributes and doing the options via an object.

-I will also issue a very special thanks in the README for help with setting up a (testing suite)[bootstrap-hover-dropdown/#69]!
+I will also issue a very special thanks in the README for help with setting up a [testing suite](bootstrap-hover-dropdown/#69)!

 ## Roadmap